 The Battle of Flodden, also known as the Battle of Branxton Moor, took place on 9 September, 1513, and saw the forces of James IV of Scotland crushed by English under the command of the Earl of Surrey.

-The battlefield site is marked by a large memorial cross, and there are interpretive panels at several places around the perimeter of the site, telling the tale of how the battle unfolded.
+A large memorial cross marks the battlefield site, and there are interpretive panels at several places around the perimeter of the site, telling the tale of how the battle unfolded.
 There is also a waymarked path covering almost 2 miles, allowing visitors to take in several of the most important locations.

 The Flodden Monument